Former city council candidate tapped to lead CRB

 A former candidate for Charlottesville City Council has been tapped to lead the fledgling Police Civilian Review Board.

 Bellamy Brown, who ran an unsuccessful bid for City Council in 2019, was voted chairman of the review board during a Thursday meeting.
-However, Brown’s selection was not unanimous and attracted criticism from other board members and members of the public, leading to a discussion about sexism later in the meeting.
+Brown’s selection was not unanimous and attracted criticism from others on the board and the public, leading to a discussion about sexism later in the meeting.

-The current iteration of the CRB has for around nine months, replacing an initial board that had been tasked with drafting bylaws.
-The young board’s first year has been marked by uncertainty and complications as members try to determine the board’s identity and how to improve relationships between the community and the police.
+The current iteration of the CRB has existed for around nine months, replacing an initial board that had been tasked with drafting bylaws.
+The young board’s first year has been marked by uncertainty and complications as members try to determine its identity and how to improve relationships between the community and the police.

-Nancy Carpenter, the board’s social justice representative, was nominated for chairwoman by fellow member Dorenda Johnson, but the nomination was not seconded and thus no vote was taken.
+Nancy Carpenter, the board’s social justice representative, was nominated to be chairwoman by fellow member Dorenda Johnson, but the nomination was not seconded and no vote was taken.

 Later in the meeting, following a round of public comment, Johnson expressed frustration with a perceived lack of support from the male members of the board.
 Neither Johnson nor Carpenter voted for Brown.